 Games clothes are kept in your own labelled locker in the changing rooms.
+You must only change for games in the lockers, and not in your dormitories.

 Respect for property

 You will be expected to keep your own area of the dormitory tidy.
 Food and drink are not allowed in dormitories and you should not leave your possessions or clothes lying around, or drop litter.